Scott Atchison

-Scott Barham Atchison (born March 29, 1976) is an American former Major League Baseball (MLB) pitcher who played for the Seattle Mariners, San Francisco Giants, Boston Red Sox, New York Mets and Cleveland Indians between 2004 and 2015.
-He also played in Nippon Professional Baseball (NPB) for the Hanshin Tigers and later served as the bullpen coach for the Cleveland Indians for the 2018 and 2019 seasons.
+Scott Barham Atchison (born March 29, 1976) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Seattle Mariners, San Francisco Giants, Boston Red Sox, New York Mets, and Cleveland Indians between 2004 and 2015.
+He also played in Nippon Professional Baseball (NPB) for the Hanshin Tigers and later served as the bullpen coach for the Indians for the 2018 and 2019 seasons.

 Amateur career

 Atchison graduated from McCullough High School in The Woodlands, Texas.
 He was originally drafted by the Seattle Mariners in the 36th round of the amateur draft but chose to attend Texas Christian University, where he received his degree in general studies.
 In 1996, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.